michael-fares-lrn/hackday/README.md

-A Jeopardy Game with Learnosity Multiple Choice Questions Generated with Author-Aide# hackday
+A Jeopardy Game with Learnosity Multiple Choice Questions Generated with Author-Aide , delivered as a random activity